-mrow elements are typically rendered visually as a horizontal row of their arguments, left to right in the order in which the arguments occur, in a context with LTR directionality, or right to left.
+mrow elements are typically rendered visually as a horizontal row of their arguments, left to right in the order in which the arguments occur within a context with LTR directionality, or right to left within a context with RTL directionality.
 The dir attribute can be used to specify the directionality for a specific mrow, otherwise it inherits the directionality from the context.
 For aural agents, the arguments would be rendered audibly as a sequence of renderings of the arguments.
 The description in Section 3.2.5 of suggested rendering rules for mo elements assumes that all horizontal spacing between operators and their operands is added by the rendering of mo elements (or, more generally, embellished operators), not by the rendering of the mrows they are contained in.